-“[Your loved one’s name] lives on in memories shared at our holiday table.
-We invite you to write down memories, lessons and stories shared by [your loved one’s name] and place them in our gratitude jar.”
+"[Your loved one's name] lives on in memories shared at our holiday table.
+We invite you to write down memories, lessons and stories that remind you of [your loved one's name] and place them in our gratitude jar."

 2. If you have a little time: If you have a little extra time to get fancy, try creating instructions that are more personal and/or decorative.
 Consider including things like pictures, a favorite quote, etc.

 ** If you have children who have been impacted by the loss, this is a great time to get them involved.
 Tell them the plan, give them a sheet of poster board and some supplies, and let them do the decorating. **

 Step Five: Find a spot and set up